KoomeSpace/docker_wokshop_react/README.md

 # Containerize A React Application
-# This will be done using docker
+# This will be done using docker containers